 If you decide to get your transmission crossmember from Speedtech Performance, they would like you to know that they are engineered to be fully adjustable.
 This means that they can be moved forward or rearward in the vehicle.
 Speedtech designed their crossmember with this feature so that the end-user can accommodate a myriad of engine positions, and even make use of a Tremec T56 transmission.

-The Speedtech crossmember is designed and built using a small diameter bar that is strong enough to hold your transmission in place, yet still allow ample room for more exhaust clearance than other versions.
+The Speedtech crossmember is designed and built using a small diameter bar that is strong enough to hold your transmission in place, yet still allows ample room for more exhaust clearance than other versions.
 So, you can use that larger three-inch exhaust that you have been planning to install.
 What’s more, is that the crossmember is built with an added feature so that it can be removed independently from the brackets mounted to the vehicle.
 With these available options of already built, bolt-in crossmembers so readily available to you, why would you even consider trying to make one yourself?

 You have probably heard horror stories about oil pan clearance issues when sliding an LS engine into a muscle car.
 Typically, a factory pan will need to be modified to work, but why bother?
 There are manufacturers making a bolt-on pan that works.

 While Holley is typically associated with fuel delivery, they are just as committed to guys swapping LS engines into their cars.
 The Holley LS Retrofit Oil Pan is designed in the traditional rear-sump arrangement.
 That means crossmember clearance should not be an issue.
 According to Bill Tichenor at Holley, “We designed it for maximum ground and chassis clearance.”
 Since the pan is made of heavy-duty cast aluminum, it retains the strength and sealing capabilities of an LS factory oil pan.
-It comes as a six-quart capacity, and includes the proper oil pickup and pan baffling to take advantage of the new pan’s shape.
+It comes with a six-quart capacity, and includes the proper oil pickup and pan baffling to take advantage of the new pan’s shape.
 It also retains the oil filter and cooler-port locations and is designed to use the factory gaskets.